Killing of Dilawar: Death

 A subsequent autopsy revealed that his legs had been "pulpified," and that even if Dilawar had survived, it would have been necessary to amputate his legs.

-According to the death certificate shown in the documentary Taxi to the Dark Side, the box marked Homicide had been checked as the ultimate cause of death.
+According to the death certificate shown in the documentary Taxi to the Dark Side, the box marked homicide had been checked as the ultimate cause of death.
 However, the military had so far publicly claimed that Dilawar had died from natural causes.
-It was only by accident that the death certificate was leaked when New York Times reporter Carlotta Gall managed to track down Dilawar's family in Yakubi where Dilawar's brother, Shahpoor, showed her a folded paper he had received with Dilawar's body which he could not read because it was in English; it was the death certificate.
+It was only by accident that the death certificate was leaked when New York Times reporter Carlotta Gall managed to track down Dilawar's family in Yakubi.
+Dilawar's body was only repatriated to Yakubi after a government worker made contact with his uncles and arranged for return.
+His brother Shapoor showed Gall a folded paper he had received with Dilawar's body which he could not read because it was in English; it was the death certificate.

 Culpability

 In August 2005, lead interrogator Specialist Glendale C. Walls of the U.S. Army pleaded guilty at a military court to pushing Dilawar against a wall and doing nothing to prevent other soldiers from abusing him.
 Walls was subsequently sentenced to two months in a military prison.
 Two other soldiers convicted in connection with the case escaped custodial sentences.
 The sentences were criticized by Human Rights Watch.